OctopusDeploy/docs/docs/octopus-rest-api/tentacle.exe-command-line/proxy.md

 description: Using the Tentacle.exe command line executable to configure the HTTP proxy used by Octopus.
 ---

-Configure the HTTP proxy used by Octopus
+Configure the HTTP proxy used by Octopus.

 **Proxy options**